-Use your “My KiwiSaver” login, or register with IRD
+Use your My KiwiSaver login, or register with IRD

-One easy way you can keep track of your KiwiSaver balance is to use Inland Revenue Department’s (IRD) “My KiwiSaver” platform.
+One easy way to keep track of your KiwiSaver balance is to use the Inland Revenue Department’s (IRD) My KiwiSaver platform.
 My KiwiSaver keeps tabs on any Government contributions to KiwiSaver and contributions that are paid to IRD.

-Just enter your IRD number into the Online Servives Registration form, via the IRD website, and enter a few details to get going.
+Just enter your IRD number into the Online Services Registration form, via the IRD website, and enter a few details to get going.
 You’ll then be able to use the generated login to keep track of your KiwiSaver balance.

 There are a few things to keep in mind, though, when checking your KiwiSaver balance using the My KiwiSaver platform: